 But SureFit isn’t the only slipcover game in town.
 Brands like Easy-Going furniture slipcovers, PureFit slipcovers, and others offer stretch-fit slipcovers in many sizes, styles, and colors.
 You’ll find plenty of slipcover options on Amazon and in most home goods and big-box stores.

-Whichever type of slipcover you pick—fitted or flowy—sofas with loose cushions need some prep work to make the slipcover fit well and look tidy.
+Whichever type of slipcover you choose—fitted or flowy—sofas with loose cushions may require some preparation to ensure the slipcover fits well and looks tidy.

 Here’s how we prepared our loose-back pillows and seat cushion crevices in three easy steps.